Second Dominican Republic

-The Second Republic of the Dominican Republic began with the restoration of the country in 1865 and culminated with the American intervention in 1916.
+The Second Dominican Republic was a predecessor of the Dominican Republic and began with the restoration of the country in 1865 and culminated with the American intervention in 1916.

-In the period of the Second Republic the political conflicts continued, now between the last government restored by Antonio Pimentel, the one who refuse to rule from Santo Domingo, as it was commanded by the Congress, and José María Cabral the one who had to rule from Santo Domingo, answering to the no deputation of Pimentel.
+In the period of the Second Republic the political conflicts continued, now between the last government restored by Antonio Pimentel, who refused to rule from Santo Domingo, as it was commanded by the Congress, and José María Cabral who had to rule from Santo Domingo, answering to the lack of deputation of Pimentel.
 Cabral remained in power and adapted the constitution.

 In the administration of Cabral, the parties of colours became the owners of the political stage, especially: the Reds and the Blues.
 The Red Party, the most powerful party, which ruled for six consecutive years, was led by Buenaventura Báez.

 Afterwards there was a succession of governments until 1887, the beginning of the dictatorship of Lilís that lasted until 1899.

+History

+After the restoration of the Republic and as an effect of the local nature of the guerrilla struggle, the scarce urban development, the lack of land communications and the lack of a true national market, regional caudillismo or Caciquismo predominated in the Dominican social and political scene.
+This time the forces were polarized between the followers of Buenaventura Báez, who after the death of Pedro Santana represented the big haterps and a commercial bourgeoisie that was still essentially foreign and annexationist, constituting the conservative or Red Party.
+Their liberal rivals or Blue Party, who had their top leader Gregorio Luperón, with the support of the Cibao farmers, the commercial petty bourgeoisie, the young intellectuals and the new Creole bourgeoisie.